menefotto/tcache/README.md

 [![Coverage Status](https://coveralls.io/repos/github/wind85/tcache/badge.svg?branch=master)](https://coveralls.io/github/wind85/tcache?branch=master)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ### Poor Man Redis Cache also known a timed cache or tcache
-This is a small package the provides a timed, goroutine safe cache with autoexpiration for the elements.
+This is a small package the provides a timed, goroutine safe cache with auto expiration for the elements.
 It provides the following features:

-- New accept 2 parameters, the first one a time.Duration expressed in minutes, that dictates, everytime a the map is evaluated for values to be evicted, and a second value that sets the, expiration time of every element in the map.
+- New accept 2 parameters, the first one a time.Duration expressed in minutes, that dictates, every time the map is evaluated for values to be evicted, and a second value that sets the, expiration time of every element in the map.
 - Put method accept any value and as key takes a string, if Put is called more than once with the same value, the same rules that apply to a standard map apply here as well.
-- Get retrives the given value by key and returns the value and a bool, if the key isn't there either because it is expired or there has not been one a false bool is returned and a nil.
+- Get retrieves the given value by key and returns the value and a bool, if the key isn't there either because it is expired or there has not been one a false bool is returned and a nil.
 In case the value is found, an interface with a valid value is returned and bool with true as a value.